 In any modern barn we equip, we always install cow free stalls and headlocks.
 These two pieces of equipment are fundamental to cow welfare and barn management.
 Our stalls and headlocks are made from double-layer hot-dip galvanized steel.
 This material is incredibly strong and prevents rust, which is important in a damp barn environment.
 The designs are based on cow ergonomics, so they fit the cow's body and natural movements.

 Headlocks are essential for safe and orderly feeding.
 They also make it easier to perform health checks or veterinary procedures.
+However, one size does not fit all.
 The spacing is the most important factor, as it changes based on the age and size of the cow.

 |---|---|---|---|